Hidehiko Hoshino: Buck-Tick

-He has released only one solo song; "Jarring Voice" on the compilation Dance 2 Noise 001.
-He has also performed on Issay's Flowers, Fake?'s Marilyn is a Bubble and Chiaki Kuriyama's Circus.
+He has released only one solo song; "Jarring Voice" on the 1991 compilation Dance 2 Noise 001.
+Tomoyuki Hokari of OK Music described the track as "aggressive electronic body music".
+Hoshino has also performed on Issay's Flowers, Fake?'s Marilyn is a Bubble and Chiaki Kuriyama's Circus.

 On September 19, 2012, Hoshino released the book Simply Life.
 It compiles the interviews he gave to the magazine Ongaku to Hito every year since 2001 with a new long interview.
 It was republished in 2022 as Simply Life ~Life Goes On~.

 Dropz

 Dropz (stylized as dropz) is a side project of Hidehiko Hoshino that began in 2006.
 The members consist of himself (guitars, programming & keyboards), Kelli Dayton (vocals) and Cube Juice (programming & electronics).
 He wrote the music, while Kelli wrote the lyrics.
 They released their first album, Sweet Oblivion, on April 4, 2007, and a limited edition remix of the same album.